Supports digestive health and comfort. ∞

 Traditionally used to descend stomach fire and calm irritated digestion. ∞

-In Chinese Medicine we have a concept called “Pi”, often translated as “Glomus”.
-This describes a sensation of fullness or pressure right at the diaphragm, below the heart.
-I like to describe it as the feeling of a fist pushing into your abdomen right below your ribcage.
+In Chinese Medicine we often describe a sensation of fullness or pressure right at the diaphragm, below the heart.
 If you’ve ever experienced this imbalance, that is an easily recognized feeling.
-This could happen chronically for some people, or it could come and go on occasion in relationship to stress, eating junk food, maybe even a stomach virus or food poisoning.
+This can be chronic for some people, or it could come and go on occasion in relationship to stress, eating junk food, maybe even a stomach virus or food poisoning for others.

-This can give off several different kinds of symptoms, depending on one’s constitution.
-One possibility is that heat becomes trapped above the diaphragm, causing the upper body to overheat.
-One might experience this as redness in the face, thirst, sweating from the head, mental restlessness or agitation, skin eruptions, or insomnia.
+When heat becomes trapped above the diaphragm, causing the upper body to over-heat, one might experience this as redness in the face, thirst, sweating from the head, mental restlessness or agitation, skin eruptions, or insomnia.
 Another possibility is that the qi blockage at the diaphragm may cause pressure/gas to build in the abdominal cavity and stomach.
-Because the diaphragm cannot push downward as it should, the diaphragm will be pushed upward and put more pressure on the bottom of the lungs and into the chest.
-The Chinese Medicine source texts describe these sensations as feeling like pressure in the chest, possibly creating a sensation of difficulty taking in a deep breath, heart palpitations, or rising digestive symptoms like reflux, belching, nausea or hiccupping.
+The Chinese Medicine source texts describe this as feeling like pressure in the chest, possibly creating a sensation of difficulty taking in a deep breath, heart palpitations, or rising digestive symptoms like reflux, belching, nausea or hiccupping.

-Because this GI imbalance is one of mixed hot and cold it is a bit more complicated to treat.
-When the heat cannot move down from the heart and is trapped in the upper body, the digestive organs become cold, tight, and stagnant.
+Because this GI imbalance is one of mixed hot and cold we need to use a combination of herbs with different temperature properties to bring balance.
+When the is trapped in the upper body, the digestive organs become cold, tight, and stagnant.
 This creates an interesting situation for the digestive system, because though it is truly cold and isn’t getting the functional warmth (yang) and blood flow it needs, it will begin to heat up due to this stagnation and can become inflamed.
 We call this “false heat”.
 Think of it like a compost effect.
 If you’ve ever created a compost pile for gardening, you’ll notice that as the plant matter breaks down and decomposes it gives off gas and heat.
 A similar effect is happening in the digestive system when it lacks enough good circulating blood flow, qi and yang.
 Because of this mixed temperature pattern, we use a combination of herbs and minerals that soften and move what is stuck at the diaphragm and help to descend the functional heat from the upper body and move it into the digestive system.
 This formula also employs specialized cooling herbs that help to soothe the GI tract while the body rebalances.

 Imbalance addressed: Counterflow Qi, Glomus, Phlegm-glomus, dysregulation of Yangming and Taiyin